 Bending is a sheet metal forming process to create a V shape, U shape channels along a straight axis of sheet metal.
 The more ductile the sheet metal is, the easier to do the bending.
 Bending shape and size depends on the tools used, the thickness of the sheet metal, types of material used, etc.

 You may like to read: Difference between HRCA and CRCA sheet.

 Before you dig into types of bending, we should understand how the bending process or bending operation works.
 We need to know the working principle of bending operations.

 In bending there is usually a die which is fitted in the press brake.
 This is a stationary channel like part.
 The die has the outer shape of the bend that is going to be produced.
 There is a tool that is attached to the ram of the machine with the help of clamps and has rounded edges which form the inner shape of the bend.
 This tool is called a punch.
 Punch is a moving part and creates the bending force.

 The tool moves downward and puts pressure on the sheet metal.
 When the pressure is more than the sheet metal plastic limit, the sheet metal undergoes the plastic deformation stage and takes the shape of the die underneath.
 Once the operation is done, the punch again moves upwards for the next cycle.
 This is the whole process of bending.

 In bending, we need to understand a common phenomenon called Springback.
 When the tool is ejected, the sheet metal tries to go back to its unbend stage up to some extent.
 This happens due to the elastic property of sheet metal.
 That is the reason, always you will get a different angle than what is intended from bending.
 This is called Springback.

-The spring back angle depends on the types of material used, the material composition, specially the carbon content.
+The spring-back angle depends on the types of material used, the material composition, especially the carbon content.
 If the carbon content is more, you will have less springback.
-It also depends on the tool shape, sheet metal inner bend radius etc.
+It also depends on the tool shape, sheet metal inner bend radius, etc.

 Types Of Bending